typeundeclared/typeundeclared.github.io/_posts/2016-02-14-rice-and-beans.md

 *[Enter Rice and Beans]*

 I got the idea from, honestly, a couple of Imgur galleries on cheap college food for students (didn't save the link, sorry).
 I'm not poor, but I do enjoy a certain amount of frugality, as well as customization in cooking.
-I make a big batch Sunday night, and that will last 3-4 days.
+I make a big batch Sunday night, and that will last 3-4 days (this is where the laziness comes in).
 I'm still putting my own spin on things, but without further ado:

 ## The Basics